bombsimon/reddit-bots/README.md

 This is a place where I can store concepts and ideas or even live bots used on Reddit.
-It's also much appreciated with pull requests in any form or language which is some kind of new or improved feature for a Reddit bot.
+It's also much appreciated with pull requests in any form or language with some kind of new or improved feature for a Reddit bot.

 ## Authentication